-In this interview, Dato Dr Ibrahim speaks about the protection and safety of health workers as the utmost priority, investing in cutting-edge technology while making pricing affordable and how digital innovation is impacting healthcare.
-He also describes with pride that Beacon Hospital CSR programmes are helping hundreds of underprivileged patients avail of quality cancer treatments.
+In this interview, Dato Dr. Ibrahim speaks about the protection and safety of health workers as the utmost priority, investing in cutting-edge technology while making pricing affordable and how digital innovation is impacting healthcare.
+He also describes with pride that Beacon Hospital CSR programs are helping hundreds of underprivileged patients avail of quality cancer treatments.

 We take this opportunity to thank Dato Dr Ibrahim for sharing his views and opinions with us.

 Here is an excerpt from the video interview with Dato Dr Mohamed Ibrahim

 On World Patient Safety Day theme “Health worker safety is a priority”

 Dato Dr Ibrahim strongly agrees that the World Patient Safety Day (WPSD) theme on health worker safety is a timely message, as we are now facing a world health crisis.
 “We need to adequately protect our health workers because if we do so, we are not only protecting ourselves but also our patients.
 If health workers are not protected, patients will also be at risk.
 Protection and safety should be the utmost priority”.